microsoft/vscode-docs/docs/csharp/cs-dev-kit-faq.md

 ![Error Acquiring .NET 7](images/faq/error-acquiring-dotnet-7.png)

-Note: If you are located in China the Great Firewall of China may be blocking your .NET download which can cause a timeout.
+Note: If you are located in China, your .NET download may be blocked and cause a timeout.

 You will need to make sure you have .NET 7 installed.
 As a workaround, you can point the .NET runtime acquisition extension to an existing .NET 7 install: